giuseppeiacono/OCP-Java-SE-8/generics_and_collections/README.md

 // does not declare the type
 List list = new ArrayList();

-// the collection can hold any type of object list.add("string");
+// the collection can hold ANY type of object list.add("string");
 list.add(32);
 list.add(new TestClassToDelete());

-// Casting is mandatory to get the objects
+// casting is mandatory to get the objects
-// Wrong casting implies a java.lang.ClassCastException
+// wrong casting implies a java.lang.ClassCastException
 String s = (String) list.get(0);
 Integer i = (Integer) list.get(1);
 TestClassToDelete t = (TestClassToDelete) list.get(2);